rotorr/aks-workshop-Jorge/aks-github-deploy.md

 ## Exercise: Create a Basic CI/CD Pipeline with GitHub Actions

+**NOTE:** This section task can be completed from local environment or from Github Codespaces

 ## Task 1 - Create the GitHub Action

 1. To create a GitHub Action, you need to have a **workflow.yaml** in the **.github\workflows** directory.
 Create the **\.github\workflows** folder:

     ```bash
-    mkdir -p .github\workflows
+    mkdir -p .github/workflows
     ```

-1. Create the `workflow.yaml` file with this content. **_NOTE:_** This workflow build, tag, and push the web image to your Azure Container Registry:
+1. Create the `workflow.yaml` file in the new directory with this content. **_NOTE:_** This workflow build, tag, and push the web image to your Azure Container Registry:

     ```yaml
     name: Demo-API-CI